Rigard van Klooster: Track cycling

 Van Klooster competed in the International Track Grand Prix of Alkmaar, Perth, Colorado Springs, Cottbus and Vienna.
-In Vienna he won bronze in the team sprint.
-Based on his results he qualified for the 2012 European Track Championships where he finished 6th in the team sprint (together with Hylke van Grieken and Matthijs Büchli) and 12th in the keirin.
+In Vienna, he won bronze in the team sprint.
+Based on his results, he qualified for the 2012 European Track Championships where he finished 6th in the team sprint (together with Hylke van Grieken and Matthijs Büchli) and 12th in the keirin.
 At the UCI Track Cycling World Cup Classic in Glasgow he competed in the keirin.
-He finished twice third and did not reach the second round.
+He finished twice in third place and did not reach the second round.